nthhhhhhh/arc-spin/README.md

 arc spin
 ========
-classes for easier arc rotation
+Classes for easier arc rotation

-setup:
+Setup:

 Drop the .sc (class) files in your supercollider class folder or symlink them.

-osx:
+For OSX:

 /Applications/SuperCollider/SuperCollider.app/Contents/Resources/SCClassLibrary

-leave the .scd out of the class directory. you can open it from a project folder or wherever you find appropriate.
+Leave the .scd out of the class directory.
+You can open it from a project folder or wherever you find appropriate.

 See ArcUsage.scd for further setup.